ngogiahan149/biomedical-information-retrieval/README.md

 # Biomedical Information Retrieval
-This is a project relating to nlp in biomedical domain.
+This is a project related to nlp in biomedical domain.
 There are search functions, tokenizer, ...
 ## Table of contents
 * [Code](#code)
 * [Data](#data)